Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-An episiotomy is an incision between a woman's vagina and rectum that is sometimes made during a vaginal delivery.
-An episiotomy makes your vaginal opening larger, so your baby can be born faster and more easily.
+An episiotomy is an incision between your vagina and rectum made during a vaginal delivery.
+An episiotomy makes your vaginal opening larger.
+This allows your baby to be born more easily and quickly.
 An episiotomy may prevent skin and muscle tears around your vaginal area and rectum.

 - You are leaking urine or bowel movement.

 - You have a hard, painful lump on or near your wound.

 - Your pain does not go away or gets worse, even after you take medicine.

 - Your incision is swollen, warm, or red.

 - You have questions or concerns about your condition or care.

 You may need any of the following:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.